 - Disrupting insulin signaling leading to insulin resistance

-- Increasing strain on immune system
+- Increasing strain on our immune system

 - Activating Fenton reactions leading to increased iron storage and systemic inflammation and oxidative stress.
+This reaction has been proven to really impact overall systemic health.

 Our internal terrain or microbiome also plays a huge role in blood sugar regulation.

-Decreases in fiber intake, food sensitivities, SAD diet, alcohol, etc can cause the gut to become permeable.
+Decreases in fiber intake, food sensitivities, SAD diet, alcohol, etc. can cause the gut to become permeable.
 This allows “bad” bacteria to flourish and generate inflammation while also having a direct impact on pancreatic function.
 High fat diets and fried foods in those with gallbladder problems also contribute to this dysbiotic state.

 Research also indicates stress activates something called NFK-b activation.
 NFK-b is a protein that is normally kept under control, but if elevated, cause inflammation and a host of other issues.